 CSX Rail Terminal

 Innovations in the shipping industry offer numerous benefits to our economy.
 At the same time, they can subject motorists to increased hazards as a greater number of freight carriers are introduced to surrounding traffic.
 One such innovation is the CSX rail terminal, considered the most technologically sophisticated intermodal terminal in the country.
 It uses enormous cranes to unload containers from trains directly onto trucks.
 But while the terminal certainly has its advantages, it will also increase the number of big rigs in our area, which can make the roads more dangerous for motorists.
 The attorneys at Moody Law have years of experience successfully handling truck accident lawsuits.
+These accidents frequently result in serious losses such as brain injuries or death.
 If you or a loved one has been injured in a commercial trucking accident related to work at the CSX terminal, our attorneys serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, can determine whether the negligence of a driver or company is to blame, and help you collect the damages you deserve.
 Schedule a consultation with one of our lawyers today.

 What is the CSX Rail Terminal?

 Located off State Road 60 near Lake Wales, the rail terminal opened in early April 2014 and has been heralded as the first facility of its kind in the U.S. Also known as the Central Florida Intermodal Logistics Center, the technologically advanced terminal will increase economic efficiency to an unprecedented level by using massive cranes to load and unload containers directly from trucks to trains.
 Once it reaches full operating capacity, the terminal is expected to process 300,000 containers a year.